ljw20180420/CRISPR_AI/README.md

 # TODO

 - Use hf pipeline.
-- hf space Dockerfile simply from an exist docker
 - add space time compare of models
 - Add benchmark for accuracy of CRIfuser with different downsampling
 - Figures